Creating crawlers

 This is a common pattern for crawlers.
 Another common patterns is to use a feed to find the web page URL for the given date, then parse that web page to find the image URL.

-LxmlParser
+LxmlParser API

-In the event that the selector doesn’t match any elements, default
+In the event that the selector doesn’t match any elements, default will be

 returned.

-matches multiple elements, one of two things will happen:
+If the selector matches multiple elements, one of two things will happen:

 - class comics.aggregator.lxmlparser.LxmlParser

-- text(selector[, default=None, allow_multiple=False])
+- text(selector[, default=None])

 Returns the text contained by the element matching

-- src(selector[, default=None, allow_multiple=False])
+- src(selector[, default=None])

 Returns the

-.The web parser automatically expands relative URLs in the source, like
+srcattribute of the element matchingselector.The web parser automatically expands relative URLs in the source, like

-, so you do not need to think about that.
+/comics/2008-04-13.pngto a full URL likehttp://www.example.com/2008-04-13.png, so you do not need to think about that.

 Returns the